-- 4. Improve road safety near schools and introduce safer routes to schools. - 5.
-Continue the fledgling links between the John O'Gaunt Technology College and local businesses by increasing the number of local work experience placements and encourage business people to share their knowledge with students. - 6.
-Improve and maintain local transport links so that young people from neighbouring villages can also access facilities in Hungerford making those services more viable. - 7.
-Improve train and bus links with our nearby towns so that children and young people can access services not available in Hungerford. - 8.
-Support and encourage more family friendly restaurants and more shops catering for childrens' needs. - 9.
+- 6. Continue the fledgling links between the John O'Gaunt Technology College and local businesses by increasing the number of local work experience placements and encourage business people to share their knowledge with students. - 7.
+Improve and maintain local transport links so that young people from neighbouring villages can also access facilities in Hungerford making those services more viable. - 8.
+Improve train and bus links with our nearby towns so that children and young people can access services not available in Hungerford. - 9.
+Support and encourage more family friendly restaurants and more shops catering for childrens' needs. - 10.
 Encourage the youth council, which represents the town and surrounding villages, to work closely with the organisations of the town including Town Council and the Town and Manor.